LemmenAid/Irish-tree-trivia/README.md

 ### Code

-The walkthrough project "Love Maths" was a great way of understanding how to get started on an interactive website and it was thesefor a good source of inspiration.
+The walkthrough project "Love Maths" was a great way of understanding how to get started on an interactive website and it was therefor a good source of inspiration.
 I decided to do a quiz and have researched several different ways on how to write a multiple choice quiz with JavaScript.
-The tutorial video's that helped me the most are credited below (see links below).
+The YouTube video's that helped me the most are credited below (see links below).
 I adapted the JavaScript code from these video's to fit my project.
 I have used some of the css code for inspration from my previous portfolio project "The Atlantic Dippers".
 I have used various resources to help me with figuring out how to create the website I wanted: